chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

     inv(ᚠ) = "not a no parts"

 However, this is not enough to ensure *inv(ᚠ)* is part of the Corpus, as is apparent. *Semantic coherence* is a necessary but not sufficient condition for the Inverse of a Sentence to remain in the Corpus.
-In order to state the requirement that must be imposed on a Sentence to remain *admissible* after inversion, the concept of Limitation introduced in Definition 1.2.7 must be leveraged.
+In order to state the requirement that must be imposed on a Sentence to remain *admissible* after inversion, the concept of Limitation introduced in Definition 1.2.7 must now be leveraged.

 **Definition 2.3.1: Admissible Sentences**

 Let *p* be any Phrase from a Language's *n*:sup:`th` Lexicon **X**:sub:`L`(*n*).
 A String *t* is said to belong to the class of *Admissible Sentences of Word Length n* in Language **L**, denoted **A**(*n*), if it satisfies the following open formula

     t ∈ A(n) ↔ (∃ p ∈ Χ:sub:`L`(n): t = Π:sub:`i=1`:sup:`n` p(i)) ∧ (t ∈ C:sub:`L`) ∎

+The notion of *admissibility* is a faint echo of *"grammaticality"*.
+As inversion is studied in the sentential level of the linguistic hierarchy, it is no longer permitted to ignore semantics in its entirety.
+Instead, semantics ingresses into the system as implicit properties the extensionally identified Sentences must obey.
+Before discussing this at greater length, several theorems are proved about classes of Admissible Sentences.

 **Theorem 2.3.1** A(n) ⊆ C:sub:`L`